terryds/gideon-ai/README.md

 A self-hosted personal AI assistant dashboard.
 Talk to **your own Claude Code** through Telegram, and let it monitor the things you care about — crypto/forex prices, Reddit, Twitter, web search, people on the internet — and ping you when something happens.

-Everything runs on your own machine (laptop, VPS, home server).
+Everything runs on your own machine.
+SQLite for storage, Bun + React for the app.
 No accounts, no SaaS.

-SQLite for storage, Bun + React for the app.
+> **Designed for single-user use on a VPS.** One bot, one linked Telegram chat, one operator.
+No multi-user auth, no tenant isolation, no permission model — the linked chat effectively has shell access (see [Security notes](#security-notes)).
+If you need multi-user support, look at [OpenClaw](https://openclaw.ai/) instead.

 ```
                     ┌────────────────────┐